notusknot/dotfiles-nix/README.md

 - Mod4 + brightness keys adjusts brightness accordingly
 - Mod4 + volume keys adjusts volume accordingly
 - Firefox preconfigured to be less annoying and have better privacy
+- [screen](scripts/screen) script provides a popup of the recently taken screenshot
 - Uses [Steven Black's host file](https://github.com/stevenblack/hosts) to block junk
 - Uses Xwayland for compadibility with Xorg programs
+- Uses doas instead of sudo for better security

 ## ⚙️ configuration.nix
 *It is likely you need to change a few things in this file to tailor the experience to what you use; I've included instructions in a comment at the top of the file.*